 Three Part Harmony Farm is a small-scale agroecological farm, located on a 2-acre parcel in northeast Washington, DC.
 We grow mostly vegetables as well as herbs, cut-flowers and we have a greenhouse nursery operation that supplies local community and school gardens as well as two locally owned hardware stores.
 We are using sustainable practices, without chemical pesticides or herbicides.

-We offer a community supported agriculture program, a locally based economic model of agriculture and food distribution.
-It’s a relationship between the community and the farmer.
+Our three person crew works six days a week to grow vegetables for our community supported agriculture program, a locally based economic model of agriculture and food distribution.
+It’s a relationship between the community and the farmers.
 Members pay in advance to pick up a share of the harvest throughout the growing season.
 Selling our produce before the season allows us to focus on the actual farm work.
 You gain the peace of mind that comes from knowing how and where your food is grown.